 In the ’60s and ’70s, Penland Director Bill Brown brought in icons like Harvey Littleton (who taught famous artists such as Dale Chihuly) and Bill Boysen to teach classes there.

 They– along with Penland’s core fellowship, resident artist, and work-study scholarship programs– attracted an array of exciting artists from around the world to the Blue Ridge Mountains of North Carolina.
 Many of them (including Dunaway, Levin, and Richards) never left.

-For a taste of what the local art scene has to offer today, visit the gallery on W Main St in Burnsville or make plans to attend the annual Toe River Arts Fall Studio Tour, which takes place on November 12-14 in 2021.
+For a taste of what the local art scene has to offer today, visit the gallery on W Main St in Burnsville or make plans to attend the annual Toe River Arts Fall Studio Tours, which take place on November 10-12 in 2023.

 Though not quite as awe-inspiring as Crabtree Falls, Roaring Fork Falls ranks among the best Burnsville waterfalls thanks to its picturesque setting and the remarkably easy hike required to reach it.

 Located just two miles from the Blue Ridge Parkway in the Pisgah National Forest (next to the Mount Mitchell Golf Club Resort), the Roaring Creek Falls trail starts at the gated entrance to the Busick Work Center.

 It’s a gorgeous half-mile hike along a fairly flat forest service road through the Toe River Valley, with loads of Rhododendron, Wild Blackberries, and other wildflowers all along the way.